tk-notes/fp-in-javascript-article-source-code/README.md

 sum(3, sum(5, 8));
 ```

-The sum(5, 8) equals 13.
-This function will always result in 13.
+The `sum(5, 8)` equals `13`.
+This function will always result in `13`.
 So we can do this:

 ```javascript
 sum(3, 13);
 ```

-And this expression will always result in 16.
-We can replace the entire expression with a numerical constant and memoize it.
+And this expression will always result in `16`.
+We can replace the entire expression with a numerical constant and [memoize](https://en.wikipedia.org/wiki/Memoization) it.

 ### Functions as first-class entities

 ![](https://cdn-images-1.medium.com/max/1600/0*K6m1Ftw54Wm6tfFB)

-The idea of functions as first-class entities is that functions are also treated as values and used as data.
+The idea of functions as first-class entities is that functions are **also** treated as values **and** used as data.

 Functions as first-class entities can: